krzentner/language-world/data/text-davinci-003/chain_md/lever-pull-1.md

     Steps:  1.
-Put gripper above lever  2.
-Rotate the lever up  3.
-Pull the lever up First, put the robot's gripper above the lever so that we can twist it.
+Put the gripper above the lever  2.
+Move the gripper around the lever  3.
+Pull the lever up Firstly, the robot should put the gripper above the lever.
     - When the robot's gripper is not vertically aligned with lever, the robot should put gripper above lever.
-    If the gripper is lined up with the lever, we can rotate it up.
+    Now that the gripper is above the lever, the robot should move it around the lever to put it in position to pull it up.
-    - When the robot's gripper is vertically aligned with lever and lever is not rotated up, the robot should rotate lever up.
+    - When the robot's gripper is vertically aligned with lever and the robot's gripper is not around lever, the robot should move gripper around lever.
-    If the lever is partially up, keep going up and lift.
+    Once the gripper is around the lever, the robot can pull the lever up.
-    - When lever is partially up, the robot should pull lever up.
+    - When the robot's gripper is around lever, the robot should pull lever up.